 St. Mary's Church

-When it was founded in 1885, the club was given the name 'St. Mary's Young Men Association FC', after St Mary's Church in Southampton, where the nickname 'The Saints' comes from.
-This St. Mary's Church still exists and is located on the St. Mary's Street of the same name, not far from the stadium that is also named after this church.
+When it was founded in 1885, the club was given the name 'St. Mary's Young Men Association FC', after St Mary's Church in Southampton, hence the nickname 'The Saints'.
+This St. Mary's Church still exists and is located on St. Mary's Street, near the stadium.

 The Dell